dotnet-presentations/blazor-workshop/docs/02-customize-a-pizza.md

 ## Event handling

-When the user clicks a pizza special a pizza customization dialog should pop up to allow the user to customize their pizza and add it to their order.
+When the user clicks a pizza special, a pizza customization dialog should pop up to allow the user to customize their pizza and add it to their order.
 To handle DOM UI events in a Blazor app, you specify which event you want to handle using the corresponding HTML attribute and then specify the C# delegate you want called.
 The delegate may optionally take an event specific argument, but it's not required.

 In *Pages/Index.razor* add the following `@onclick` handler to the list item for each pizza special: